SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-privatelink.md

 - **Installed Collector sources**.
 Data collected on Installed collectors deployed on customer VPC and sent to the Sumo Logic.
 - **HTTPs sources**.
 Data sent by the applications hosted in customers VPC and sent over to Sumologic using [HTTP Logs and Metrics Source](/docs/send-data/hosted-collectors/http-source/logs-metrics/) and Kinesis Firehose Source for Logs and Metrics.

-Following sources are not supported for AWS PrivateLink:
+The following sources are not supported for AWS PrivateLink:

 - Cloud Syslog
 - AWS S3